 Cutting Sweet Potato Into Cubes

-I cut them about 3/4″ square, slightly less than typical 1-inch pieces, but you can make them as big or as small as you’d like.
-Just keep in mind this will change cook time slightly and you’ll need to watch out for that.
+I cut them about 3/4″ square, slightly less than typical 1-inch pieces.
+You can make them as big or as small as you’d like.
+Just try to keep the pieces as even as possible and remember that changing the size of the cubes will affect the cook time.

 Place the sweet potato cubes in a large bowl, then add your fat of choice, sea salt, and any other seasonings you’d like: